top of page

 With the WWK ARENA's location next to the B17 motorway - farmland on one side and a Science/Technology park on the other - places offering up pre-match food and drinks are a bit thin on the ground.
 Kiosks serve up the usual over-processed fast food, but apart from the 'Fan Pub' at the north-east corner of the ground which opens three hours before kick-off, you're probably better off having your fill in the bars and restaurants of Augsburg's historic centre before making your way out to the stadium.

-It's worth noting that the WWK ARENA is a cashless venue, and you can only pay for your half-litre of Reigele and stadium sausage by either downloading the FCA App and linking it to your bank account (!) or loading money (inc a €2 deposit) onto an FCA Card - Augsburg's version of the stadium card scheme.
+It's worth noting that the WWK ARENA is a cashless venue, and you can only pay for your half-litre of Reigele and stadium sausage using contactless payment methods including Apple Pay and Google Pay on smartphones, downloading the FCA App and linking it to your bank account (!) or loading money (inc a €2 deposit) onto an FCA Card - Augsburg's version of the stadium card scheme.

 OTHER CLUBS IN THE AREA